 There are many reasons why you might want to know how to create a new Gmail account.

-For many, Gmail is email.
-It’s one of the best email services around, not just in terms of its features and usability, but also because it offers a very generous 15GB of free storage for consumers, with more available for as little as $1.99 a month.
+For many web user, Gmail is email.
+It’s one of the best email services around, not just in terms of its features and usability, but also because it offers a very generous 15GB of free storage for consumers (though this is now shared across other Google services), with more available for as little as $1.99 a month.
 Looking more professional than your average Yahoo or Hotmail account certainly helps, too.

 - Plus: How to disable Gmail's smart features and prevent tracking

 If you’ve filled that space, or you simply fancy a fresh start, it’s incredibly easy to create a new Gmail account.
 Perhaps you’ve started a new business and need a new professional sounding address, or maybe your name has changed and you need your email address to reflect that?
 Newcomers to Android will find they need a Gmail address to log in and get started, too.

 Whatever the reason, here’s exactly how to create a new Gmail account.

 How to create a new Gmail account

 1. Head to Google's signup page.
 This is at http://accounts.google.com/signup, and it's also very easy to find via search, as you’d expect for a Google product.

 2. Google asks you enter some fairly basic information in order to open your Gmail account: your first name, last name, the username you want, and a password (typed twice to ensure it's typo free).